Key Practice Areas

 - For a term of up to two years (rather than the previous one year) that is automatically renewable, or renewable at the option of one of the parties, for one or more terms that might exceed two years – will be a PPS lease from day one.

 - For an indefinite term – will be a PPS lease if the lessee retains uninterrupted (or substantially uninterrupted) possession for more than two years (but not until the lessee’s possession extends for more than two years) [previously, leases for an indefinite term were PPS leases from day one].

 - A lease for a term of up to two years (rather than the previous one year) – will be a PPS lease, if the lessor retains uninterrupted (or substantially uninterrupted) possession of the leased goods for a period of more than two years after the day the lessee first acquired possession (but not until the lessee’s possession extends for more than two years).

 The amendments are not intended to apply to leases of goods which would have been PPS Leases prior to the commencement of the amending Act.

 However, the changes to the definition of PPS Lease appear to apply to lease, rental and hire arrangements entered into after the commencement of the changes (May 2017), even if those arrangements incorporate the terms of a contract entered into before the commencement of these changes.

 In order to avoid losing rights to your own goods, it is recommended that you contact Quinn & Scattini Lawyers to discuss the process of registration and to obtain clear legal advice regarding your rights and responsibilities under the PPSA, and to ensure that all documentation is kept up to date.

-Q&S’s expert lawyers are available at any of Q&S’s seven office locations.
+Our expert lawyers are available at any of our local offices.